wushenrong/modern-react-snippets/README.md

 Use [ESLint](https://eslint.org), [TypeScript ESLint][1], and a formatter (like [Prettier](https://prettier.io)) after adding snippets to conform to your coding style.
-Additionally add `"source.addMissingImports" = "explicit"` to `"editor.codeActionsOnSave"` in your vscode settings to add imports.
+Additionally add `"source.addMissingImports": "explicit"` to `"editor.codeActionsOnSave"` in your vscode settings to add imports.

 ## Release Notes